temporalio/documentation/docs/typescript/logging.md

 <!--SNIPEND-->

 - Sink function implementations are passed as an object into [WorkerOptions](https://typescript.temporal.io/api/interfaces/worker.workeroptions/#dependencies)
-- You may specify whether or not you'd like the injected function to be called during Workflow replay with the `callDuringReplay` boolean option.
+- You can specify whether you want the injected function to be called during Workflow replay by setting the `callDuringReplay` boolean option.

 #### Proxy and call a Sink function from a Workflow